coder7475/coder7475/README.md

 🧪 I'm a firm believer in the power of testing and adhering to best practices throughout the development lifecycle.

-💡 I like exploring the latest advancements in web technologies, experimenting with new frameworks, tools and techniques.
+💡 I like exploring the latest advancements in technologies, experimenting with new frameworks, tools and techniques.

 <!---
 ## 🚀 About Me: